Below is a list of curated holiday gift ideas for your neighbors.

 Should I give my neighbor a Christmas gift?

 Let’s be honest.
-This year has been the Grinch of all years.
+These past couple of years have been the Grinch of all years.
 With so many of us bunkered down at home unable to see friends and family, your neighbors have been your community more than ever (even if it’s yelling over a fence or waving across the street).
 So if you’re debating whether or not to give them a holiday gift, the answer is yes, go for it!

 Christmas gifts for neighbors don’t have to break the bank